 If you have kids that don't like spicy foods you could make half the recipe without hot sauce.

-Start with no almond milk, see how you like it, then add a little bit at a time until you get the desired consistency.
+- To thicken it, start with no almond milk, see how you like it, and then add a little bit at a time until you get the desired consistency.

 Buffalo Ranch Dressing